-Jim has so far authored 27 peer reviewed papers and has presented at more than 20 national and international conferences.
+Jim has so far authored 20 peer reviewed papers (with 1,070 citations) and has presented at more than 20 national and international conferences.
 His best contribution working for the Australian Institute of Marine Science, however, involved development of collaborations with state, federal and Indigenous management agencies to design marine sanctuaries that provide the best chance of survival of coral reefs in a rapidly warming ocean.
 Through these collaborations, the two-way learning with Traditional Custodians inspired a deep respect for the ecological truth that healthy people depend on healthy country.
-Therefore, Jim is now committed to supporting traditional ways of looking after country through genuine partnerships with Indigenous elders and Rangers.
+Therefore, Jim is now committed to supporting traditional ways of looking after country through genuine partnerships with Indigenous communities.